-Lovey Shells and Chevrons is a beautifully textured lovey that is quick n easy to make just in time for a perfect baby shower gift.
+Lovey Shells and Chevrons is a beautifully textured lovey that is quick n easy to make with this Crochet Lovey Pattern just in time for a perfect baby shower gift.
 You are going to love the feel and ease of working with these stitches.
 (Video explanations of how to work these stitches and how I wrapped the lovey are linked in the pattern.
 Sign up at the very top to get the notification via email or check back when you need that info.)

 - Click HERE to save to Pinterest